Constitution and Bylaws

 c.
 Life membership may be conferred upon individuals in accordance to the guidelines as described elsewhere in this document.

 a.
-Alamo Squadron will maintain a high standard of ethics and respect for people.
+Alamo Squadron will maintain a high standard of ethics and respect for all people.
 In the event that a member is observed to have not maintained those standards, two members of the Executive Board will meet privately with the member in question to discuss the situation.
 If the member declines this meeting the Executive Board will have met all obligations to have this discussion.
 If necessary, the Executive Board may then undertake appropriate disciplinary actions which may include a verbal warning, a written warning, suspension for up to three regularly scheduled membership meetings, or removal from the club.
 In general, the principle of escalating discipline will be applied, however this would not apply in every case.

 b.
 Suspension of any member of Alamo Squadron for cause can occur by a decision of a majority of the Executive Board.
 Such suspensions will be effective immediately and will remain in effect for up to three regularly scheduled membership meetings.
 The suspended member will be notified verbally and in writing (email qualifies as “writing”) in advance of the first regularly scheduled membership meeting for which the member has been suspended.
 The suspension will be an agenda item at that meeting.
 The affected member's voting rights are withdrawn during the suspension period.
 If the member in question is an Executive Board Officer, that Officer is suspended from participation in any Executive Board action, with that Officer’s duties being temporarily assumed by the remaining Executive Board members.